John Robinson (drummer): Early life

 JR was born on December 29, 1954, in Creston, Iowa.
-His parents, Helen Sloan and Dr. Jack Robinson, made certain he had an education in music, starting him in piano lessons at age five.
+His parents, Helen Sloan and Jack Robinson, made certain he had an education in music, starting him in piano lessons at age five.
 JR's father played violin as a hobby, and his mother played him big band records, pointing out the elements of swing.
 Robinson senior was also the arranger for the local choir Creston Chorus.
 Both his grandfathers were musical.
 His favorite record at age seven was "When the Saints Go Marching In" from the soundtrack of the 1959 film The Five Pennies.
 At eight he got his first drum kit – a secondhand 1940s Ludwig set with no toms, just snare, bass, hi-hat and one Zildjian cymbal.
 At age ten he formed a duo with Kevin Clemens who played electric guitar.
 His next drum kit was a new 1966 Ludwig Champagne Sparkle set.
 Tall and athletic, JR wavered between a basketball or music career, choosing music.
-At 14, he performed with the Iowa Big Band, and he played drums in high school band, using a maple drum kit, the Ludwig White Marine Pearl.
+At 14, he performed with the Iowa Big Band, and he played drums in high school band, using a maple Ludwig drum kit in White Marine Pearl.
 JR went to jazz band camp at Northwest Missouri State University and Illinois State University where he met drummer/teacher Ed Soph who helped JR break some of his bad habits, training him in traditional grip.
 Soph encouraged him to enroll at Berklee College of Music in Boston.

 JR gigged with the Tommy Dorsey Band in 1973, finding that the old, yellowed charts were very extensive, more than 1200 songs.
 In August 1973, the Pointer Sisters opened for Chicago at the Veterans Memorial Coliseum in Des Moines.
 JR attended the concert, and he was moved by the Pointer Sisters' songs "Cloudburst" and "Yes We Can Can".
 He said he "always wanted to play with them".
 Seven years later he played on the Pointer Sisters' hit song "Slow Hand".

 Arriving at Berklee in 1973, JR was taught by drum educator and theorist Gary Chaffee who advocated linear drumming, and jazz drummer Alan Dawson.
 JR's schoolmates included bass guitarist Neil Stubenhaus and drummers Steve Smith, Kenwood Dennard, Vinnie Colaiuta and Casey Scheuerell.
 Dawson helped change JR's bass drum footing to a heel-down style, which took years to master.
 JR studied xylophone and vibraphone with Dave Samuels, and they gigged together.
 By 1974, JR was working as a studio musician for Professor John LaPorta who needed a precise drummer for his teaching tapes.